-When the Federal Aviation Administration (FAA) proposed its new sleep apnea screening rules for pilots, it was met with a wave of protests by the pilots' lobbying groups and backed off.
+When the Federal Aviation Administration (FAA) proposed its new sleep apnea screening rules for pilots, it was met with a wave of protests by the pilots.
 Then the House and the Senate passed bills to force the rule change FAA had agreed to.
 Now the agency has announced less restrictive sleep apnea screening for pilots.

 No Mandatory Testing

 Under the proposed rules, FAA would no longer automatically require pilots with a BMI of more than 40 to be tested for sleep apnea.
 Although the agency notes that the sleep apnea rate is nearly 100% for people with a BMI of 40 and a neck circumference of 17 inches, it states that there will be no mandatory criteria.
 Pilots with significant risk factors would be referred to their physician to talk about sleep apnea risk.
 If the physician recommends it, testing would be conducted, which included a polysomnogram, but wouldn’t have to be taken at a sleep center.
 It could be done with an at-home test.

 The FAA’s own statistics support dropping the mandatory testing.
 Of the 4917 pilots diagnosed with sleep apnea and still flying with treatment, only 347 (7%) have a BMI of 40 or greater.